Course code LauZ2109

 Course abstract

-Students acquire the experimental designe (single and two or three factor experiments, design of field observations, planning of funds for research work), the statistical processing of obtained research data and profesional evaluation of obtained results.
+Students acquire the planning of agronomy experiments, the statistical processing of obtained research data and professional evaluation of obtained results.
 In addition, students acquire skills, how and where to study scientific literature, and how to draw up course and bachelor papers.
+Students get acquainted with the formulation of a hypothesis, one- and two-factor experiment schemes, evaluate the necessary resources, do planning of observations needed.

 Learning outcomes and their assessment

-After completing the study course students will have:
+After completing the study course, the student will have:

-• knowledge and understanding of theoretical and empirical research in agriculture and its basic concepts; Test 1
+• knowledge and understanding of theoretical and empirical studies in agriculture and their basic concepts; tests;

-• skills to formulate, critically evaluate and coordinate key issues, according to goals and objectives of the study work, choose research and data processing methods, to interpret the obtained data, to formulate conclusions appropriate for results; Test 2, practical works
+• skills to formulate, critically evaluate and coordinate the basic questions of the research according to the aim and tasks, to choose appropriate research and data processing methods for a specific trial, to interpret the results of data processing, to formulate conclusions corresponding to the results; tests, practical works;

 Course Content(Calendar)